We welcome you to

 - Sacred Heart Parish (Tacoma) -

-Working alongside Father Cal are 3 Parochial Vicars: Father Dexter Dais, Father Maximiliano Muñoz and Father Gilberto Mora Tapia.
-Please keep these pastoral leaders in your prayers over the next 3 years, during which our Parish Family will come together to become 1 canonical Parish.
+Working alongside Father Cal are 3 Parochial Vicars: Father Dexter Dais, Father Tony Kitema and Father Gilberto Mora Tapia.
+Please pray for these pastoral leaders in the coming years, during which time our Parish Family will work together to become 1 canonical Parish by 2027.

 This pastoral planning effort is taking place across the Archdiocese of Seattle to reinvigorate and renew our local Church to better respond to the needs of the people and reflect the realities of today.
 Find details about Partners in the Gospel by clicking here.